Colleagues discussing DSAR process

 Authenticating Incoming Subject Access Requests

-Sending The Requested Data Back To The Subject
+Sending the Requested Data Back to the Subject

-The ICO suggests: “The security measures you need to take to send information securely as part of a subject access request (SAR) depend on the type of information you’re planning to send and what you think the risk is to the data.
+“The security measures you need to take to send information securely as part of a subject access request (SAR) depend on the type of information you’re planning to send and what you think the risk is to the data.
 As a general rule, if a SAR was made to you by email, then there’s an expectation that you’ll reply by email, too, unless the person says otherwise.”

 To comply with GDPR and similar regulations, secure channels must be used for sharing personal data in response to DSARs

-Reducing Costs And Meeting Deadlines
+Reducing Costs and Meeting Deadlines

 It's Important Not to Get Caught Out: New SARs Guidance for Employers Issued, ICO, 2023